 Protecting Victims of Violent Crime

-- Served as lead counsel on a case involving members of a Russian kidnapping-murder ring that abducted and brutally murdered five LA residents in the six months following the 9/11 terrorist attacks.
+- Served as lead counsel on a case that involved members of a Russian kidnapping-murder ring that abducted and brutally murdered five LA residents in the six months following the 9/11 terrorist attacks.
 The eight-month trial featured the testimony of 135 witnesses called by the government and the introduction of over 4,000 exhibits.
 The jury concluded that the two defendants on trial should receive the death penalty, the first federal death penalty verdicts returned by a jury in the Central District of California in over 60 years.

-- Managed dozens of successful prosecutions targeting large, well-entrenched street gangs involved in all manners of serious crime that qualified as federal offenses, including drug trafficking, fraud, the sexual exploitation of children, firearms trafficking, bank robberies, kidnappings, and murder.
+- Managed dozens of successful prosecutions targeting large, well-entrenched street gangs that were involved in all manners of serious crime that qualified as federal offenses, including drug trafficking, fraud, the sexual exploitation of children, firearms trafficking, bank robberies, kidnappings, and murder.

-- Top 100 Lawyers in California, Daily Journal, 2016
+- Daily Journal, Top 100 Lawyers in California, 2016

 - Two U.S. Department of Justice Director’s Awards, 2007 and 2015